frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 # Understanding the Frontity state

-> *__[TO DO]__ modify this text to suit new context.*

-> *__[TO DO]__ new images may be required.*

-In order to gain a better understanding of Frontity, let’s dig a little deeper and investigate how it works below the surface.
+In this lesson we're going to look at the structure of Frontity's "state".
+Understanding how the state is structured is crucial to developing themes and other packages for Frontity.

+Frontity has it's own state manager, which works similarly to Redux or MobX which you may already be familiar with if you already have some experience working with React.
+All the data and settings associated with our project are stored in the state.

+{% hint style="info" %}
+Frontity's state manager is called "Frontity Connect" and it is based on [react-easy-state](https://github.com/RisingStack/react-easy-state).
+{% endhint %}

-To do so, access `http://localhost:3000/about-us/` in the browser.
+To start understanding Frontity's state first access `http://localhost:3000/about-us/` in the browser.
 The simplest way is to click the link in the menu we've just created.
-We recommend that you then refresh the page to clear out the state.
+Then refresh the page to clear out the state.
+This gives us a "blank canvas" version of the state so we can see how it works.

 When you've done that open the browser console.
 In the console type `frontity.state` to see the Frontity state.
 This is the same state that the components and actions have access to.